Fermium/data-chan/docs/docs/faq.md

 #### In what way is the native usb in Data-chan better than an serial-usb IC?

-Firstly, those ICs are expensive: allowing you to use the integrated USB hardware in an Atmega32u4, and many others MCU, will save moneys from additional components.
+Those ICs are expensive.
+The usasge of the integrated USB hardware in an Atmega32u4 (or other compatible MCUs) it's more cost-effective.

-Secondly, they do not work that well: there have been many problems in the past such as the [FTDIgate](https://hackaday.com/tag/ftdi-gate/) and many signing problems in other [badly supported ICs](https://tzapu.com/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/).
+Secondly, serial-usb ICs do not work that well.
+There have been many reported problems in the past such as the [FTDIgate](https://hackaday.com/tag/ftdi-gate/) and numerous driver signing problems in other [badly supported ICs](https://tzapu.com/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/).

-Thirdly, most of the time they require custom drivers: most of the times those drivers are not supporting many different Operating Systems, and when they do, they are not kept up-to-date!
+Thirdly, most of the time they require custom drivers that may not be available across the most common operative systems (and when they do often they are not kept up-to-date).

 #### Why is the native usb Data-chan better than USB-CDC?

-[USB-CDC](https://en.wikipedia.org/wiki/USB_communications_device_class) are most of the times claimed by the kernel on modern OSes.
-If you use something as a RS232-over-CDC it will be claimed by the kernel and mapped to a serial device which will then need to be claimed by the application.
+[USB-CDC](https://en.wikipedia.org/wiki/USB_communications_device_class) are most of the times claimed by the kernel on modern operating systems.
+If you use something as a RS232-over-CDC it will be claimed by the kernel and mapped to a serial device which will then need to be claimed by the application (requiring roots rights).
 It's messy.

 #### Should I use Data-chan for [insert project name here]?

 Data-chan is a simple and well-defined protocol for a specific usage in datalogging instruments, mostly in the field of physics.

 If you can apply the same logic to your project, and you want to use low-cost and low-resources devices, while reaching high-speed performance... why not?

 #### Which device can I use for testing and/or development?